 Lately, kombucha tea has become very popular.
 Now you can see it everywhere: from supermarket shelves to third-generation coffee shops and even in organic markets.

 But do we know what kombucha is good for?
-What is it made of?
-Was it discovered recently?

 Let’s explore more about kombucha!

 Kombucha tea also called ‘The Elixir of Life is a carbonated drink which was discovered in China about 2,000 years ago.
 The name of the tea comes from Dr. Kombu who took tea fungus from Korea to Japan.
 And ‘cha’ means ‘tea’ in Chinese.